0xrishabh/0xrishabh/_posts/2023-09-11-Contract-Deployment-From_EOA.md

 {% endhighlight %}

-4. And then after a gas check, this runtime code is saved at the address that has already been generated.
+</li><li>And then after a gas check, this runtime code is saved at the address that has already been generated.

 {% highlight golang %}
 if err == nil {